-Boy Scouts of America offers easy access to comprehensive online training for unit leaders as a way to ensure you have the skills and confidence to chart a path of achievement for your den, pack, crew, ship or troop.
+Boy Scouts of America offers easy access to comprehensive training for unit leaders, volunteers, Scouts and every level of participant in the organization as a way to ensure you have the skills and confidence to chart a path of achievement.

-To be considered a fully trained Leader, you must take the trainings listed in the “Trained Leader Positions” as well as the following trainings:
+To be considered a fully trained Leader, you must take the training listed in the “Trained Leader Positions” as well as the following training:

 Course Location: Camp Melita Island (Big Arm, Montana)

 Dates: August 15-19, 2023